LEGAL

 Master Services Agreement

-The MSA (Master Services Agreement) is is a legally binding document between the parties for any work that will be undertaken.
+The MSA (Master Services Agreement) is a legally binding document between the parties for any work that will be undertaken.
 If there are any queries regarding the scope and delivery these should be asked in full before signing this contract.

 AGREEMENT PARTIES